milewdev/tchart/README.md

 <br>
-*Data Lines*
+##### Data Lines

 A data line represents something, a subject, that has a set of date ranges to be plotted on a row on the chart.
 For example, I may have written C++ programs from 2001 to 2003, and 2004 to 2007, and I would like to plot this.
 C++ is the subject of the row, and 2001 to 2003, and 2004 to 2007 are two date ranges that will appear as bars on the row.

-A data line contains a description of the subject, which becomes the y-axis label on the chart, a style that defines how to draw the date range bars (i.e. what colour and shape the bars should be, etc.), and one or more date ranges.
+A data line contains a description of the subject, which becomes the y axis label on the chart, a style that defines how to draw the date range bars (i.e. what colour and shape the bars should be, etc.), and one or more date ranges.
 Each of these elements is separated by a pipe character (|).